Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Experiments

-We also compare two state-of-the-art federated learning methods~\cite{li2021fedrs,lin2022federated} designed for classification problems with missing classes.
-Specifically, \begin{itemize}[leftmargin=*, nosep] \item \textbf{FedRS}~\cite{li2021fedrs} is designed for federated learning with missing classes where each client only owns data of part of the classes (i.e., \textit{locally-identified classes} in our terminology).
-It restricts the weight update of the missing classes in the classifier by adding scaling factors to the softmax operation. \item \textbf{FedPU}~\cite{lin2022federated} is designed for the scenario where each client only labels a small part of their dataset and there exists unlabeled data from both locally-identified classes and locally-unaware classes.
-It utilizes the labeled data at each client to estimate the misclassification loss between the unaware classes of the other clients and adds the estimated loss to the local optimization objective.
-As the calculation of the expected risk is based on single-label classification, where each sample is associated with only one of the classes, it does not hold true in multi-label problems.
-While it is difficult to generalize FedPU for multi-label classification problems, we compare it with \our in the single-label applications.
+We also compare two state-of-the-art methods designed for federated classification with missing classes.
+Specifically, \begin{itemize}[leftmargin=*, nosep] \item \textbf{FedRS}~\cite{li2021fedrs} is designed for the missing class scenario where each client owns data for part of the classes (i.e., \textit{locally-identified classes} in our terminology).
+It restricts the weight update of missing classes by adding scaling factors to the softmax operation. \item \textbf{FedPU}~\cite{lin2022federated} addresses scenarios where clients annotate only a small portion of their data, and unlabeled data exists for both locally identified and unaware classes.
+It leverages the labeled data at every client to estimate the misclassification loss of unaware classes from other clients and incorporates this estimated loss into local optimization objectives. \end{itemize}